phetsims/equality-explorer/doc/implementation-notes.md

 * object variable - a real-world object (shape, fruit, coin, animal) whose value is variable.
 As distinguished from a symbolic variable (`x`), see `ObjectVariable`
 * object term - a term associated with an object variable, see `ObjectTerm`
 * opposite plate - the plate associated with the equivalent term, opposite the dragged term
-* organize button - organizes terms on the plates
+* "organize" button - organizes terms on the plates
 * plate - the balance scale has 2 of these, one for each side of the equation, see `Plate`
-* restore snapshot button - restores the snapshot that is selected in the Snapshots accordion box
+* "restore snapshot" button - restores the snapshot that is selected in the Snapshots accordion box
 * "sum to zero" - the phrase used when adding 2 terms results in a value of zero
 * term creator - responsible for creating and managing terms, uses the PhET [creator pattern](https://github.com/phetsims/scenery-phet/issues/214), see `TermCreator`
 * toolbox - panel that appear below a plate, terms can be dragged to/from